aajonusnet/aajonusnet/md/QNA/Q&A Of March 16, 2008.md

 Q: [unintelligible]

 A: Oh, you can do those.
 But, you know, you just sip it a little at a time.
-Water is going to make crones worse than the juices.
+Water is going to make Crohn's worse than the juices.

 Q: You put me on the cucumber drink.